MatiasDiBernardo/Personal-Site-Dev/content/page/about/index.md

 ---

 # Who Am I?
 Hi, my name is Matías Di Bernardo.
 I'm an acoustics and computer engineering student from Argentina.
 I love learning new subjects and have a wide range of interests, including algorithms, deep learning, DSP, acoustics, and more.
-In my free time, I enjoy playing music as a pianist and reading books mainly classics.
+In my free time, I enjoy playing music as a pianist and reading books, mainly classics.

 ## Studies
 I began studying in 2019 for a Sound Engineering degree at UNTREF University.
 I chose this career because, as a musician, I wanted to combine my passion for music with my love for math and science.
 I quickly realized that an engineering degree offers so much more than I initially imagined, and I especially enjoyed the foundational math courses, as well as those focused on acoustics and digital signal processing.